Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 ```
 ### Deploying Jenkins

-The main task deploys jenkins on a kubernetes cluster.
+The main task deploys Jenkins on a Kubernetes cluster.

 Once the deployment is completed, it creates the service endpoint and admin secret to be sourced into the following variables:
 - `jenkins_internal_endpoint`